Undone (radio series)

 Undone is a radio comedy broadcast by the BBC on the digital channel BBC 7, written by and starring Ben Moor.
 It uses a sci-fi theme of parallel universes to poke fun at life and especially the media business in London.
 The series focuses on the life of Edna Turner (Sarah Solemani in Series One and Alex Tregear in Series Two and Three), a journalist for a listings magazine who discovers a weird parallel version of London called "Undone".

-The pilot episode (also known as "Mind the Gaps", and first broadcast March 2006) was subsequently designated Episode One of the first season.
+The pilot episode (also known as "Mind the Gaps", and first broadcast in March 2006) was subsequently designated Episode One of the first season.
 That first season was broadcast on consecutive evenings in October 2006.
-In November 2007 it was re-broadcast over five weeks.
+In November 2007, it was rebroadcast over five weeks.
 BBC7 broadcast a second series of six weekly episodes, beginning Sunday 20 January 2008.
 A third series was broadcast starting on 28 November 2009, making Undone BBC Radio 7's longest-running original narrative comedy, that is one not previously broadcast on any other BBC network.

 Plot

 Would-be journalist Edna Turner comes to London to work on the listings magazine Get Out!, a parody of Time Out.
-She encounters Tankerton Slopes (Ben Moor) who works in a parallel version of London called Undone.
+She encounters Tankerton Slopes (Ben Moor), who works in a parallel version of London called Undone.
 They have something in common, in that they both work for the same boss, Carlo Jones, although Tankerton's boss is a parallel version of Edna's.
 Tankerton recruits Edna to help find residents of Undone who have crossed to London.
 Tankerton is somewhat taken with the fact that Edna comes from the town of Towcester, as its name is pronounced in the same way as the common kitchen appliance.
-Naturally he buys her a toaster from Undone as a gift.
+Naturally, he buys her a toaster from Undone as a gift.

 Undone is "where the weirdness comes from".
 Ideas leak from Undone to London, making it the peculiar place it is.
 However, according to Tankerton, reality "cannot stand too much weirdness".
-There are "gaps" here and there which connect London and Undone.
+There are "gaps" here and there that connect London and Undone.
 People like Tankerton and Edna can learn to find the gaps.
 Others sometimes cross over to make a new career in London, but inevitably upset the balance between the worlds.
-Tankerton sends Edna to check out unusual events and places that may be the results of people crossing over.
+Tankerton sends Edna to check out unusual events and places that may be the result of people crossing over.
 Edna, however, cannot resist letting the dishy Grant (Tim Key) from Undone stay in her London, piling up problems for the final episode, while Edna's mother descends from their home in Towcester to visit Edna and her old friend Carlo, in Undone.